Also called angiotensin 2 receptor blockers, these medicines treat high blood pressure. Find out when you might need them.

 - Swelling of the skin due to extra fluid.

-Some people taking the angiotensin 2 receptor blocker olmesartan (Benicar) have reported digestive problems.
-Talk to your health care team if you have severe diarrhea or lose a lot of weight while taking this medicine.
+Some people taking the angiotensin 2 receptor blocker olmesartan have reported digestive problems.
+Talk with your healthcare team if you have severe diarrhea or lose a lot of weight while taking this medicine.

-Don't take angiotensin 2 receptor blockers if you're pregnant or you plan to become pregnant.
-The medicines can harm a developing baby while growing in the womb.
+Don't take ARBs if you're pregnant or you plan to become pregnant.
+The medicines can harm a growing baby, also called a fetus, in the womb.

 Show References